Creating Functions

 ans = 1.6869

 We got the number we expected, and at first glance it seems like it is almost the same as a script.
-However, if you look at the variables in the workspace, you’ll probably notice one big difference.
-Although a variable called inflammation_in_IIU was defined in the function, it does not exist in our workspace.
+However, if you look at the variables in the workspace, you’ll notice one big difference.
+Although a variable called inflammation_in_inf was defined in the function, it does not exist in our workspace.

 Lets have a look using the debugger to see what is happening.